WICG/file-system-access/security-privacy-questionnaire.md

 Yes, this specification lets websites store handles they've gotten access to (via a file or directory picker) in IndexedDB.
 User agents could also persist the permission grants that go with these handles, but at least in the Chrome implementation, these permission grants will only be persistent for installed PWAs.
 The drive-by web will only have enough state to allow it to re-prompt for access, but the access itself won't be persistent.

-Furthermore, the user will be able to clear storage (storage is just IndexedDB) and/or revoke permissions to clear the state that was persisted, similarly to how other permissions work.
+Furthermore, the user will be able to clear storage (storage is file handles in IndexedDB) and/or revoke permissions to clear the state that was persisted, similarly to how other permissions work.

 Websites can also store any state they like in files they get write access to via this API.
-This state would not be cleared when clearing browser data, however access to this state would be removed.
+Since files written to using this API are considered to be data owned by the user, not by the application, this state would not be cleared when clearing browser data.
+However access to this state would be removed.
 If a user later picks the same files or directories again to give the website access to them, the websites will regain access to whatever state they persisted.

 ### 2.6.
 What information from the underlying platform, e.g. configuration data, is exposed by this specification to an origin?